Confirm your age

 Malvasia

 Malvasia is a family of grape varieties offering great diversity.
-In Lazio, the Malvasia grape variety produces aromatic Italian white wines with floral and fruity notes, sometimes used to make sweet or liqueur wines.
-This Malvasia grape is ideal for those seeking complex flavors and a beautiful roundness on the palate.
+In Lazio, the Malvasia grape variety produces aromatic Italian white wines with floral and fruity notes, sometimes used to make sweet or fortified wines.
+This Malvasia grape variety is ideal for those seeking complex flavors and a beautiful roundness on the palate.

 Moscato